jlliu/dark_site/README.md

 In the Tor browser, you may also notice that inspecting the Tor circuit reveals that your traffic goes through three unknown relays before your onion service.
 This is because creating an onion service is effectively using Tor’s anonymizing capabilities to mask your identity as a webhost.

+*** After your .onion site is working, please DO NOT close the terminal window where you are running Tor. ***

 # Windows Instructions

 [TO DO] Fill in here. maybe we don't even need an entirely different section and can just differentiate the mac/windows instructions at the package installation step. need to confirm whether or not the terminal commands will be different.